 Pupation occurs inside the hydrilla stem.
 The pupal stage lasts 24 to 48 hours.
 Adult emergence occurs after the sedentary pupa exits the stem by undulating its abdomen and slowly swimming to the surface, aided by an air bubble released inside the pupal skin.

 The hydrilla tip mining midge feeds on the growing tips of hydrilla plants during the larval stage.
+The neonate larvae swim to locate a hydrilla tip.
+Laboratory and field studies have shown that midge larvae are able to access tips at depths of 2.7 and 0.9 meters (Kariuki et al. 2019).
 Once inside the plant, the larvae mine and feed on the vascular tissues of the apical meristem of the hydrilla shoots (one larva per shoot tip).
-As they develop to maturity, their feeding activity creates a 1 to 2 cm tunnel inside the stems, which eventually kills the shoot tips and induces their abscission (Figure 7).
+As they develop to maturity, their feeding activity creates a 1 to 2 cm tunnel inside the stems, which eventually kills the shoot tips and induces their abscission (Figure 8).
 The tunnels created by the developing larvae inside the shoot tips probably protect them from predators but also function as pupal cases.

 Importance as a Biological Control Agent